sysconf/sysconf.drupal/README.md

 ======================================================================

 Sysconf is a tool that help sysadmins package and share system configurations around simple "sysconf profiles" that depend on each other.
+Here is one of them.

 This "nef.common" profile contains:
 * shell utils to be sourced: usr/share/bash-nef/util